DevonFG/Bargaz-Bot/README.md

 If you want to give feedback, either email me at devon6608@gmail.com, DM me on Discord at RandomWolf08, or join my Discord server that, while used for other things, includes a section for BargazBot, including support and feedback: https://discord.gg/6EnavGremg

+If you want to add the bot to your server, use this link: https://discord.com/oauth2/authorize?client_id=1472482809095393384